View Ruth Aherin's Obituary on SJ-R.com and share memories

 The Aherin family would like to thank the staff at Lewis Memorial Christian Village in Springfield for the loving care they provided to Ruth.

-Visitation will be held Monday March 11 from 4-7 .pm at St. Mary Catholic Church in Farmersville.
-Funeral will be held Tuesday March 12, 2019, 10:00 a.m. also at St. Mary Catholic Church.
-Burial will be at St. Martins Catholic Cemetery in Farmersville.
+Visitation will be held Monday March 11 from 4-7 .pm at St. Mary's Catholic Church in Farmersville.
+Funeral will be held Tuesday March 12, 2019, 10:00 a.m. also at St. Mary's Catholic Church.
+Burial will be at St. Martin's Catholic Cemetery in Farmersville.

 In lieu of flowers, memorial contributions may be made to St. Mary's Church or St. Martin's Cemetery in Farmersville.